 The Friends of Paxton Pits Nature Reserve is the voluntary group which supports the conservation of Paxton Pits, one of Cambridgeshire’s premier nature sites.

-Started in 1995 and registered as a charity in 2008, it now has a membership of over 2,400.
+Started in 1995 and registered as a charity in 2008, it now has a membership of over 2,500 – a benchmark figure reached in 2020 when celebrating its 25th birthday.
 The Friends is fundamental to the success of Paxton Pits, alongside Huntingdonshire District Council (HDC), and has a broad membership made up of those who visit regularly or occasionally, from near or from afar; those who want to support the Reserve because it’s there, and those who want to get more actively involved.

 As well as raising vital funds for the Reserve through various activities and events, the Friends helps Paxton Pits Nature Reserve and its visitors in a huge variety of ways including: practical conservation; management planning; wildlife monitoring; the provision, improving and maintenance of visitor facilities; formal and informal educational activities; as well as providing a huge wealth of information and expertise.
 The Friends also produce publications, including leaflets and the annual report on the birds and wildlife of Paxton Pits, and run the Reserve’s website.